zmmille2/pokemon-tcg-tools/adventure-mode.md

 Player picks a deck.

 3 Trainers:

 Hai: Deck player is strong to.
-May: Route 1 Deck.
+Ronald: Route 1 Deck.
-Ronald: Deck player is weak to.
+May: Deck player is weak to.
 Leader Oak: Power of Starters

-#### Bulbasaur and Friends (Starter Deck)
+#### Bulbasaur and Friends (Starter Deck) ✅

 Poison x Bug x Rock